intellivoid/AsyncAPY/README.md

 __Note 11__: For obvious reasons, fields inside a `Filter.Fields` object can only be valid python identifiers, and their values must either be valid regular expressions or `None`

+### One last thing - Groups

+The methods `AsyncAPY.add_handler()` and `@AsyncAPY.handler_add()` accept a `priority` parameter which has to be an integer.
+Defining handlers with identical filters makes no sense, but what If I wanted to handle the same request multiple times?
+That's where propagation enters the game!
+If you define handlers with identical names and filters and you want that both of them have a chance to handle that request, choose the one that has to be executed first and assign it a lower priority than the second one.
+Example, if two handlers have priorities set to -1 and 0, the handler with priority -1 will be executed first.
+Please note that defining handlers with same filters/names and also same priority, which is 0 by default, raises `RuntimeError`.
+Same thing happens if you define another handler which is not in the group, but has the same name as an already existing group.